 The References panel relies on an up-to-date index of the project.
 The index is maintained automatically.
 However, if anything is missing, or seems wrong, the index can always be rebuilt by selecting Rebuild Index from the Tools menu, or by pressing F9.

-The document editor has a search and replace bar that can be activated with CtrlF for search mode or CtrlH for search/replace mode.
+The document editor has a search and replace tool that can be activated with CtrlF for search mode or CtrlH for search and replace mode.

-There are a number of settings for the search bar available as toggle switches above the search box.
-They allows you to search for, in order:,: matched case only, whole word results only, search using regular expressions, loop search when reaching the end of the document, and move to the next document when reaching the end.
+There are a number of settings for the search tool available as toggle switches above the search box.
+They allow you to search for, in order: matched case only, whole word results only, search using regular expressions, loop search when reaching the end of the document, and move to the next document when reaching the end.
 There is also a switch that will try to match the case of the word when the replacement is made.
 That is, it will try to keep the word upper, lower, or capitalised to match the word being replaced.

 The regular expression search is somewhat dependant on which version of Qt your system has.
 If you have Qt 5.13 or higher, there is better support for unicode symbols in the search.